How many hours do I have to work to be considered a full-time employee?

 An employee must be provided reasonable unpaid break time to express breast milk for her child.
 Breaks already provided may fulfill this requirement.
 The employer must also make reasonable efforts to provide a private area with an electrical outlet for a nursing mother to express her milk, other than a bathroom (see Minnesota Statutes 181.939).

-Fact sheet: Pregnancy leave and nursing mothers
+Brochure: Pregnancy leave and nursing employees

 Do I get time off work for school visits?